-Using a Serial Converter Unit Setting of Pn282 ear encoder and SERVOPACK are connected The linear encoder pitch is automatically detected by the SERVO-PACK, so the setting of Pn282 is ignored.
-You can use the monitor functions of the SigmaWin+ to check the linear encoder pitch that was automatically detected.
+Using a Serial Converter Unit Setting of Pn282 Not Using a Serial Converter Unit (when the linear encoder and SERVOPACK are connected directly or when a linear encoder that does not require a Serial Converter Unit is used) The linear encoder pitch is automatically detected by the SERVO-PACK, so the setting of Pn282 is disabled.

-When the linear encoder pitch is 4 μ m, the maximum motor speed is limited to 1 mm/s because of the maximum response frequency of the Serial Converter Unit.
+When the linear encoder pitch is 4 μ m, the maximum motor speed is limited to 1 m/s because of the maximum response frequency of the Serial Converter Unit.